Solved! What to Do When a Tree Falls on Your House

 Hold off on permanent repairs until you and your insurer agree on the amount of your claim.

-Depending on your policy, your insurer might impose limits on specific repairs, such as the price of tree removal.
-If costs are beyond the permitted amount to, you may be liable for the balance.
+Depending on your policy, your insurer might impose limits on specific repairs, such as tree removal costs.
+If costs are beyond the permitted amount, you may be liable for the balance.

 If the total amount offered by your insurer does not cover the cost of the estimated repairs, you have the right to appeal their decision and have them reevaluate your claim.
 If this happens, submit bids from contractors showing that the costs are higher than your insurer is allowing.